lexik/LexikJWTAuthenticationBundle/README.md

 First of all, you need to authenticate the user using its credentials through form login or http basic.
 Set the `lexik_jwt_authentication.handler.authentication_success` service as success handler, which will generate the JWT token and send it as the body of a JsonResponse (along with some non-encrypted optionnal data, see example below).

-Store the token in your client application (using cookie, localstorage or wathever - the token is encrypted).
+Store the token in your client application (using cookie, localstorage or whatever - the token is encrypted).

 Now, you only need to pass it as an Authorization header on each future request.
 If it results in a 401 response, your token is invalid (most likely its ttl has expired - 86400 seconds by default).